 <p> Hose KARR realtime save Asimo metal normalize magnet optimization pulley.
 Static save axle drive train R2-D2 T-850 program servo kawasaki drive power jerk performance microchip sensor linear.
 Hybrid oil sensor industrial camera system. </p>

-- Give only the first article an
+- Note that only the first article has an

 id attribute of "current".